deepeshdesigns/OFX-Dev-Files/README.md

 ##Details of API
 https://api.ofx.com/PublicSite.ApiService/OFX/spotrate/Individual

-##Angular version
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ##Utilization
 This app can be used as module in web applications to use the feature of currency calcuator using OFX API.